- About Vitamin K

 An Isomer is defined as a molecule, that has:

-Vitamin K2 (MK-4 and MK-7) can exist in either TRANS or CIS forms.
+Vitamin K2 isomers (of MK-4 and MK-7) can exist in either TRANS or CIS forms.

 As seen in the diagrams below, the TRANS forms are configured as straight lines, while the CIS forms are configured as "L" shapes.

 Like a master "skeleton" key, the straight shaped TRANS forms can unlock (activate) ALL Vitamin K-dependent proteins they encounter, while the L-shaped CIS forms can NOT activate ANY.

 This is why, if you are going to take a Vitamin K2 supplement, regardless of whether its MK-4 or MK-7, its so important to find one that contains the highest percent possible of TRANS form isomers, otherwise you will likely receive much less bioactive Vitamin K2, than you might think (and need).

 The problem is that most Vitamin K2 product manufacturers don't even disclose how much TRANS and CIS forms are present in their product.
 In many cases they may not even know.
 Most products probably contain greater than 50% TRANS form, however Vitamin K2 supplements analyzed at the University of Oslo, revealed that some MK-7 products contained as little as 15% TRANS form, which is very much at odds with their "usable K2" label claim.

 Vitamin K plays a vital role in many important physiological functions.

 The functions attributed to Vitamin K are actually carried out by a large